jiwon-seattle/DoctorOffice.Solution/README.md

 ---
 ## 1. User Flow

 1. As an administrator, I want to be able to enter a doctor, so I can keep track of all the doctors in the hospital.
-I should be able to enter their contact information such as first name, last name, specialty, pager number, hire date.
+I should be able to enter their contact information such as first name, last name, specialty, pager number, hire date, and if they are accepting new patients.
 2. As an administrator, I want to be able to enter a patient, so I can keep track of all the patients coming to the hospital.
 I should be able to enter their contact information such as first name, last name, date of birth, medical record number (MRN#), phone number, allergies, medical history.
 3. As an administrator, I want to assign patients to the doctors, so I can keep track of which patients are seeing specific doctors.
 4. As an adiministrator, I want to assign doctors to the patients, so I can keep track of which specialties patients are seeing.